“Being a physio has given me a huge amount of opportunities”

 “My message to AHPs is to recognise the huge value they add, not only in terms of the patient pathway and the skills that they bring to direct patient care, but also in the transferable skills that enable them to work in a variety of roles to benefit the system and population as a whole.”

-Laura Clear, Interim Director of Community Health and Social Care Operations, NCH&C
+Laura Clear, Executive Director of Community Health and Social Care Operations, NCH&C